Erik

 Notable People Named Erik

-Erik Homburger Erikson was a German-American child psychoanalyst famous for his theory on psychosocial development and coining the phrase "identity crisis."
+Erik Homburger Erikson was a German American child psychoanalyst and artist best known for his psychosocial development theory and for coining the term identity crisis.

-Erik Jon Spoelstra, also known as "Coach Spo," is an accomplished American professional basketball coach, renowned for leading the Miami Heat to two NBA championships and making history as the first Asian American head coach in the four major North American sports leagues.
+Erik Spoelstra is the Filipino American head coach of the Miami Heat, a two time NBA champion, and the first Asian American head coach in major North American leagues.

-Erik the Red, a Norse explorer, founded the first European settlement in Greenland and was the father of the well-known Icelandic explorer Leif Erikson.
+Erik the Red, a Norwegian-born Norse explorer, founded the first European settlement in Greenland after exile from Iceland and was the father of Leif Erikson.

-Erik Weihenmayer is a renowned American athlete, adventurer, and author who became the first blind person to reach the summit of Mount Everest and completed the Seven Summits and Eight Summits.
+Erik Weihenmayer is an American adventurer author and motivational speaker who became the first blind person to summit Mount Everest in 2001 and later completed the Seven and Eight Summits.

-Erik Seidel is a renowned American professional poker player with ten World Series of Poker bracelets and a World Poker Tour title, inducted into the Poker Hall of Fame in 2010.
+Erik Seidel is an American professional poker player from Las Vegas who has won ten World Series of Poker bracelets and a World Poker Tour title and was inducted into the Poker Hall of Fame in 2010.

-Erik Robbins Lindbergh, the grandson of aviator Charles Lindbergh, retraced his grandfather's historic flight in 2002, raising over one million dollars for charities and inspiring the nation after the events of September 11.
+Erik Robbins Lindbergh, an American aviator and grandson of Charles Lindbergh, retraced the New York to Paris flight in 2002, raising over one million dollars for charity and helping spark private spaceflight.

-Erik Demaine - Erik D. Demaine is a Canadian-American professor of computer science at MIT and a former child prodigy.
+Erik Demaine - Erik D. Demaine is a Canadian American MIT computer science professor and former child prodigy.

 Laura Gibson